ctgelir/kodluyoruzOrg/README.md

-# kodluyoruzProjects
+# kodluyoruzOrg
-Bu repo [Kodluyoruz](https://www.kodluyoruz.org/) Back-End Eğitiminde yapacagim projeler icin olusturulmustur.
+This repo has been created for the projects I will do in the [Kodluyoruz](https://www.kodluyoruz.org/) Back-End Training.